garcia2015/NLP_QuestionDetector/README.md

 I had an issue with line 128 in the test inputs file, but I realized it was the sentence length that was crashing the CoreNLP server but solved the issue with a timeout value large enough to accommodate the large chunk of text.
 This happened again around the 4000th line and again at line 8221.

+## Areas for improvement ##
+I'd spend time testing other versions of StanfordCoreNLP and StanfordParser to see which one could catch the WHPP clauses that escaped the version I used as well as the cases rejected by the classifier in the training dataset.

 ## Read before running program ##